Saturday, September 09, 2017

-On 11 September, 2001, I was in Amman, Jordan.
-I was the senior member of a small American military detachment getting a refresher course in Arabic at the Royal Jordanian Military Language Institute.
-At the time of the attacks, I was just signing onto my email account at an internet cafe in central Amman.
+On 11 September, 2001 I was in Amman, Jordan as the senior member of a small American military detachment getting a refresher course in Arabic at the Royal Jordanian Military Language Institute.
+At the time of the attacks, I was just signing onto my email account at an internet cafe.
 I saw a news banner announcing that two planes had crashed into the towers of the World Trade Center, and I was certain that I was looking at an advertisement for a movie.
 Within two minutes, my embassy cell phone rang.
 "Get all your people to the embassy right away," I was told.
 That's when I knew it was no movie ad.

 To say Michael was a fireman does not do justice to the drive and the passion he brought to his work.
-Some people have a job they do and others have a job they are; by all accounts, Michael was one of the latter.
-From his early years he knew that he wanted to be a fireman.
-Childhood photos show him wearing a fireman costume, and people tell of how, as a boy, he was so accomplished at mimicking the sound of a siren that he once convinced his school bus driver to pull aside for a firetruck that wasn't there.
+Some people have a job they do, and others have jobs that they are; by all accounts, Michael was one of the latter.
+From his early years he knew that he wanted to be a fireman. childhood photos show him wearing a fireman costume, and people tell of how, as a boy, he was so accomplished at mimicking the sound of a siren that he once convinced his school bus driver to pull aside for a firetruck that wasn't there.

 Michael bought a scanner that he used to listen for fire alarms, and would ride his bicycle to watch the firemen work.
 Sometimes he rode so far from his neighborhood that he was brought home by police escort.
 Michael earned perfect scores on his fire academy physical and written entrance exams, and began training in October, 2000.
 He graduated in December of the same year.
 He drew one of the busiest assignments, Engine Company 280/Ladder Company 132 Firehouse of Crown Heights, Brooklyn.
 In achieving his lifelong dream, we could say that Michael Kiefer accomplished more in his short life than will many men who live to see a century, but that would be only half his story.